cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 ### Critical Security Components

+#### Event Identification

-* Event Identification: Every event within CloudEvents is uniquely identified by a specific combination of `source` and `id`.
+Every event within CloudEvents is uniquely identified by a specific combination of `source` and `id`.
 Producers must guarantee that each unique event's concatenation of `source` and id` remains distinctive.
 This practice aids in distinguishing events and preventing the processing of duplicate events.

+#### Event Type

-* Event Type: The `type` attribute holds a value that characterizes the nature of the event associated with the initial incident.
+The `type` attribute holds a value that characterizes the nature of the event associated with the initial incident.
 This attribute is frequently utilized for routing, observability, policy enforcement, and similar purposes.
 The producer determines the format, which may contain details such as the version of the `type`.

+#### Event Subject

-* Event Subject: The `subject` attribute explains the event's subject within the context of the event producer.
+The `subject` attribute explains the event's subject within the context of the event producer.
 Clarifying the subject in contextual metadata proves particularly beneficial in scenarios involving generic subscription filtering, where middleware may lack the ability to interpret the content within the `data` attribute.

+#### Event Data Integrity

-* Event Data Integrity: Encryption should be applied to domain-specific event data to limit visibility to trusted entities.
+Encryption should be applied to domain-specific event data to limit visibility to trusted entities.
 The specific encryption mechanism used is a mutual agreement between producers and consumers.

-* Privacy and Sensitive Information Handling: Context attributes should not carry or represent sensitive information.
+#### Privacy and Sensitive Information Handling

+Context attributes should not carry or represent sensitive information.
 CloudEvent producers, consumers, and intermediaries can inspect and log context attributes.

 ### Security Relevant Components

+#### Transport Security

-* Transport Security: Although CloudEvents does not prescribe specific transport security mechanisms, it is typically conveyed over secure protocols such as HTTPS, ensuring integrity and confidentiality.
+Although CloudEvents does not prescribe specific transport security mechanisms, it is typically conveyed over secure protocols such as HTTPS, ensuring integrity and confidentiality.

+#### Event Source Authentication

-* Event Source Authentication: The `source` attribute within a CloudEvent provides context for the event occurrence, establishing reliable and secure source identification.
+The `source` attribute within a CloudEvent provides context for the event occurrence, establishing reliable and secure source identification.

+#### Data Schema Verification

-* Data Schema Verification: The `data` attribute in a CloudEvent contains the actual event data, and its schema can be defined and validated for consistency and accuracy.
+The `data` attribute in a CloudEvent contains the actual event data, and its schema can be defined and validated for consistency and accuracy.
 This verification process helps to prevent issues arising from malformed or unexpected data.

 ## Project compliance